simpleledger/conceptual-specification-obsolete/README.md

 # Simple Ledger Protocol (SLP) Specification

-This specification defines a protocol for using a single blockchain address as a ledger for performing accounting and bookkeeping on a blockchain.
-Any quantifiable resource allocated between any number of entities can be kept track of using a single blockchain address.
+This specification defines a protocol for using a single blockchain address as a ledger for tracking resources on a blockchain.
+Any quantifiable resource allocated between any number of entities can be tracked using a single blockchain address.
 The protocol is designed to be used with the bitcoin OP_RETURN opcode as a human readable payload when decoded from bytes to ASCII.
 The protocol can be implemented on any blockchain that provides ample room for data entry (e.g., the Bitcoin Cash blockchain provides 220-byte OP_RETURN data allowance as of May 15, 2018).

+As part of the SLP system a public registry of virtual blockchains and colored coins will be stored at a single bitcoin address to allow for interoperability between virtual blockchains using SLP.
+The registry will provide each chain with a unique identifier or moniker.
+One virtual blockchain may use a single bitcoin address as a ledger to track creation, destruction, and transfer of their own digital assets between holding entities.

 ## Introduction and Purpose
-There are many useful business cases where only a single person or group is responsible for keeping track of items, but the data is relied upon by other entities.
+There are many useful business cases where only a single person or group is responsible for keeping track of items, but the data is relied upon by others.
 In these cases, having an immutable record of historical events is often just as important as knowing the current allocation state of resources.
 For such purposes having a simple protocol for immutable bookkeeping of resources is defined herein.

-An important part of any accounting system is to provide a way to resolve discrepancies and errors that exists within the ledger.
-The protocol provides rules for a Validation Service Provider (VSP) to check the state of such a ledger and notify the ledger's address when errors do exist.
-Using a VSP is not a required part of the protocol but it will be an essential feature for ledgers that have importance.
+An important part of any computerized bookkeeping system is the resolution of errors that exist within the ledger's entries.
+To that end, SLP provides specific guidelines for a Validation Service Provider (VSP) to check the state and validity of a SLP ledger.
+In general a VSP will notify the ledger's address with a human readable OP_RETURN message when errors exist.
+Using a VSP is not a required part of the protocol but it will be an essential feature for ledgers that have any importance.
+A VSP can examine balances of digital asset addresses and identify differences between actual and expected balances for those digital assets being tracked with an SLP ledger.

-Digital assets and non-digital assets (i.e., resources) can be tracked using SLP, but more powerful protocol features will exist for digital assets that exist on some blockchain.
-The protocol will allow an entity to be associated with digital asset addresses for any blockchain, virtual blockchain, or colored coin protocol.
-A validation service provider can then examine balances of blockchain addresses and identify differences between actual and expected balances for the digital assets.

-### Example Use Cases:
+### Example Use Cases (using a single bitcoin address):
-* Track blockchain assets
+* Track multiple types of blockchain assets (e.g., colored coins)
-* Maintain a company's stock ledger
+* Maintain a company's stock ledger with multiple types/series of stock
-* Perform government accounting & bookkeeping
-* Track inventory for any product
+* Track inventory for multiple products
-* Manage and track multiple loan balances
+* Manage and track balances and payments of multiple loans or accounts receivable
+* Creating a registry

 ### Terms and Definitions:
 | Term     | Definition                                                                                                                |